scaleway/scaleway-cli/README.md

 containing credentials used to interact with the Scaleway API.
 This configuration file is automatically used by the 'scw' commands.

+You can get your credentials on https://cloud.scaleway.com/#/credentials

 Options:

   -h, --help=false      Print usage
   -o, --organization="" Organization
-  -t, --token=""        Token
+  -s, --skip-ssh-key=false Don't ask to upload an SSH Key -t, --token=""        Token
 ```